Celebrate World Chocolate Day and your love of coffee with this easy and delicious coffee chocolate mousse.

 - Beat the egg whites, adding the sugar slowly as you go until you get stiff peaks.
 Add a dash of white vinegar and a pinch of salt early on before you add the sugar to help with the mix.

-- Add the coffee to the cream then beat the cream until it thickens and is a similar consistency to the egg whites.
+- In a seperate bowl, add the coffee to the cream then beat the cream until it thickens and is a similar consistency to the egg whites.

 - Pour one egg yolk into the chocolate at a time and mix quickly with a spoon.
 The chocolate will go very hard at this point – don’t give up!